What is an environmental attribute in the context of solar PV systems?

 - If your farm is eligible for the Growing Forward 2 program, it is not eligible for the RCSP.

-- Eligibility for the Growing Forward 2 program is based on your distribution rate class.
+- Eligibility for the Growing Forward 2 program is based on your electricity distribution rate class.
 If your facility has a farm or farm equivalent rate class, you are only eligible for the Growing Forward 2 program, unless your Canada Revenue Agency (CRA) reportable farming income is $10,000 annually or less.
+You can find out what your distribution rate class is by contacting your wire services provider.

 We do not own our space.
 Can we still participate in the program?